Lite Shipping Corporation: History

-Lite Shipping Corporation to Lite Ferries

 In 2010, the Lite Shipping Corporation launched a new corporate brand name, along with a more contemporary and dynamic company logo, for all its vessels, now known as the Lite Ferries.

+In November 2019, Lite Ferries bought the now-defunct George and Peter Lines.
+The corporation took over the company's routes and obtained their vessels following the acquisition.

 Lite Holdings, Inc.

-Lite Holdings, Inc. was formed as a Holding Company with the following corporations under its umbrella:
+Lite Holdings, Inc. was formed as a holding company with the following corporations under its umbrella: